If you want to find your way around China, you’ll need a good map app.

 It’s no surprise then that Tencent wants a piece of the maps pie in China.

-In February 2020, Tencent Maps (along with WeChat) raised eyebrows by launching a special map that pinpointed residential communities infected by COVID-19.
+In February 2020, Tencent Maps (along with WeChat) raised eyebrows by launching a special map that identified residential communities infected by COVID-19.

 Like Baidu and Amap, you’ll need to be a Chinese language whiz to use this one.